MichalLytek/type-graphql/docs/types-and-fields.md

 Why function syntax, not simple `{ type: Rate }` config object?
 Because this way we solve problems with circular dependencies (e.g. Post <--> User), so it was adopted as a convention.
 You can use the shorthand syntax `@Field(() => Rate)` if you want to save some keystrokes but it might be less readable for others.

 For nullable properties like `averageRating` (it might be not defined when recipe has no ratings yet), we mark the class property as optional with `?:` operator and also have to pass `{ nullable: true }` decorator parameter.
-Be aware that when you declare your type as `string | null`, you need to explicitly provide the type to the `@Field` decorator.
+Be aware that when you declare your type as a nullable union (e.g. `string | null`), you need to explicitly provide the type to the `@Field` decorator.

 In the config object we can also provide `description` and `deprecationReason` for GraphQL schema purposes.